"The Concertina Effect"

 "I loved the combination of ... fantasy .. and Clava's desperate desire...
 Beneath all of these was the uncertainty I had whether Clava was the villain - or the victim." ~ Dr. Sarah L. Uckelman, Professor of Logic and Philosophy of Language at Durham University @ SFFReviews.com

-Inna reads a sneak preview of her story, "The Devil and the Divine," on the Outer Dark Podcast.
+Inna reads a preview of "The Devil and the Divine," on the Outer Dark Podcast.